SwedbankPay/developer.swedbankpay.com/payments/swish/redirect.md

 {% include alert-development-section.md %}

-{% include jumbotron.html body="**Swish Payments Redirect** is where Swedbank
-Pay performs a payment that the payer confirms using her Swish mobile app.
+{% include jumbotron.html body="Swish is a one-phase payment instrument supported by the major Swedish banks.**Swish Payments Redirect** is where Swedbank Pay performs a payment that the payer confirms in the Swish mobile app.
 The consumer initiates the payment by supplying the Swish registered mobile number (msisdn), connected to the Swish app." %}